Policies of Colorado State University

 The application of the principles of accessible design to the delivery of information and resources through EIT is consistent with legal and ethical requirements placed on the University, as well as contributing to an inclusive environment that assists the University to recruit and retain the best students, faculty and other employees.
 To these ends, it is the express policy of the University to make EIT accessible to the greatest extent that is reasonably practicable.

 Ensuring equally effective access as required is the responsibility of those University employees responsible for creating and publishing the content.
 This is required by federal and state laws, including the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008, Section 504 of the Rehabilitation Act of 1973, as amended, and C.R.S. §24-34-801, et seq.
 Under these laws, the University must make reasonable accommodations as appropriate to remove any barriers that may exist for an individual with a disability.
-Students requiring reasonable accommodations should contact the Office of Resources for Disabled Students, and employees and others requiring accommodations should contact the Office of Equal Opportunity.
+Students requiring reasonable accommodations should contact the Student Disability Center, and employees and others requiring accommodations should contact the Office of Equal Opportunity.
 Once the individual has been certified to be an individual with a disability, it becomes the University’s responsibility to engage in a good-faith, diligent and timely effort to provide a reasonable accommodation that will allow the individual with a disability, and others similarly situated, to access and use the desired content.

 The University is committed to consistently improving accessibility through implementation of accessibility standards.
 These standards will be progressively developed to provide the knowledge, tools and resources to enable individuals who transmit information electronically to do so in accessible formats.
 In time, the culture at the University will become one of accessible design with respect to electronic information.